 Stay Safe While You Swim

 Like any workout, swimming comes with some risks to be aware of (looking at you, lightning strikes), but following a few simple safety tips can keep you out of harm's way at the pool, lake or beach.
 A less-than-obvious place to start?
-Bring your water bottle: Just because you're submerged in water doesn't mean you can't still get dehydrated during a swimming workout.
+Bring your water bottle: Because you're submerged in water, you might not notice that you're sweating, but you can definitely still get dehydrated during a swimming workout.

 Make sure you're following these essential swimming safety rules.